feideconnect/core-apis/README.md

 Core apis and authorization middleware for feide connect.

+Core APIs is a component of the [UNINETT Connect Platform](http://feideconnect.no).

+## Running Core-APIs

 To run:

 Copy `development.ini.example` to `development.ini` and change `statsd_server`, `contact_points` and keyspace to proper values.